Public Safety Power Shutoff

 Invest in some technology!

-by John Hax, about 2 months ago
+by John Hax, 3 months ago

 Communication is never going to be perfect.
 Communicate an outage too early and the weather forecast might change.
 However, we live in an area that is defined as a "high wind" area.
 So what is the criteria for an outage?
 75 mph winds and high fire danger as defined by the NWS and then agreed to by Xcel lawyers?
 I get 75 mph winds at my house 6 times a year and it is dry every fall.
 What is the plan going forward to alleviate a 3-day outrage for 6 hours of wind?
 The NWS already has wind monitors up...
 Continue reading